 The judges recognise that ‘standing up for science’ is likely to be controversial in the eyes of some.
 The prize will be awarded for specific achievements, and the decision will be final and not open to appeal.

-The prize is a joint initiative of the science journal Nature, the Kohn Foundation, and the charity Sense about Science.
+The prize is a joint initiative of Sense about Science and the science journal Nature.
 The late Sir John Maddox, FRS, was editor of Nature for 22 years and a founding trustee of Sense about Science.
 His daughter Bronwen Maddox is the patron of the prize.
+The Kohn Foundation supported the prize from 2012-2017.